 1. Run a competition

 Everyone loves a good competition whether it’s on social media, on your website or offline.
 It’s a great way to get the community involved and get your brand name out there.
-Plus, it doesn’t have to be expensive!
+Plus, it doesn’t have to be costly!

 Here are some competition ideas for the taking:

-Christmas cookie decorating competition: have entrants post photos of their Christmas cookies on Facebook or Instagram with a specific hashtag.
+- Christmas cookie decorating competition: Have entrants post photos of their Christmas cookies on Facebook or Instagram with a specific hashtag.
 Reward the top three entries.
 Similarly, you can run a Christmas home decorating competition or Christmas tree decorating competition.

 Competition prizes could include hampers, gift cards for Christmas shopping or groceries, Red Balloon experience vouchers, advent calendars and movie vouchers.
 Just make sure any competition you host adheres to these guidelines as you may require a permit.
-Additionally, any alcohol prizes must adhere to state guidelines.
+Additionally, any alcohol prizes must adhere to state and territory guidelines.

 2. Host a community event